Yashmitha22/Yashmitha22/README.md

 Hey!
 I'm **Yashmitha**, a curious mind passionate about building **intelligent systems** to solve **real-world problems** using AI & ML.
 Currently pursuing my **B.E. in Artificial Intelligence and Machine Learning** at **SIT Mangaluru**, I thrive on working at the intersection of **technology**, **creativity** and **impact**.

-- 🧠 Exploring ML, DL, CV, LLMs, and more
+- 🧠 Exploring ML, DL, CV, LLMs.
-- 🚀 Passionate about cloud, AI infra, and open source
+- 🚀 Passionate about cloud, AI infra, and open source.
-- 💡 Currently working on AI-based proctoring & ethical investing tools
+- 💡 Currently working on AI-based proctoring & ethical investing tools.

 ---